IceSkyDev/AppDoc/docs/edu/en/improve.md

 * Click [Apply] to save the settings, and [Close] to close the dialog box but not save the settings.
 * Play/Stop button to preview settings and also control the current desktop notification.

-> [!TIP]
-> Settings when you don't click Apply will not be saved, and you can preview the changes when you click the play button, but they will be lost when you reopen the configuration screen or app.
+>!
+Settings when you don't click Apply will not be saved, and you can preview the changes when you click the play button, but they will be lost when you reopen the configuration screen or app.

 Desktop Notification: